Coronavirus outbreak: RBI to disburse Rs 50,000 crore to NABARD, CIDBI, NHB

 He also said that the central bank is taking measures to maintain adequate liquidity in the system, facilitate and incentivise bank credit flows, ease financial stress and enable formal functioning of markets.

-The Governor also announces TLTRO 2.0, where the RBI would conduct Targetted Long Term Repo Operations for Rs 50,000 crore to begin with in tranches of appropriate sizes.
+The Governor also announces TLTRO 2.0, where the RBI would conduct Targetted Long Term Repo Operations for Rs 50,000 crore to begin with tranches of appropriate sizes.

 RBI cuts reverse repo rate by 25 basis points